How to add Events to dynamically created Controls in Excel using VBA

 Dim objMyEventClass As New Class1

 The Class module is where we’ll add the events for the controls using WithEvents.
-Usually, we declare the WithEvents modifier in a Class module.
-Its considered good practice, as the Public Events will be available to all the UserForms and other objects in the application and its easily manageable.
+It is considered a good practice to declare WithEvents modifier in a Class Module, as the Public Events will be available to all the UserForms and other objects in the application and its easily manageable.

 Option Explicit